puccife/ADAHomeworks/project/README.md

 # Internal milestones up until project milestone 2
 1. Further understand the details of each dataset. - Done
 2. Find more relationships between both datasets. - Done
-3. Merge the datasets. - Started, some interesting parts still open, see part about research question 1 in Notebook.
+3. Merge the datasets. - Started, some interesting parts still open, see part about research question 1 in Notebook. - Almost Done.
 4. Elaborate coordinates from addresses. - Not necessary for the path of analysis we decided to take.
 5. Explorative data analysis: value ranges and distributions, correlations. - Done